 1. Before starting a call

-• Be prepared for a number of excuses the debtor may provide to try and get out of or delay payment.
-This infographic will provide you with some pointers on how you can properly respond to the most common debtor delaying tactics.
+- Be prepared for a number of excuses the debtor may provide to try and get out of or delay payment.
+Our most common debtor excuses infographic will provide you with some pointers on how you can properly respond to the most common debtor delaying tactics.

 As a rule of thumb, you should call a customer/debtor via telephone a maximum of three times a week and no more that ten times a month.